 Requirements for good call quality

-The fundamental determinant of voice quality is how voice network traffic is preferred – separation being the best form of preferential treatment.
+The fundamental determinant of voice quality is how voice network traffic is handled – separation being the best form of preferential treatment.
 By way of background, consider the difference between calls and video streaming.
 Calls are two-way real-time interactions whereas video streaming can be buffered.
 On a call even a 70 millisecond delay can have a significant impact and at a little over one tenth of a second humans notice delays as barriers to communication.

 Also even if your network is very fast, if you share with other data, it will have an impact on audio quality and delays some of the time.
 This is why call quality is so sensitive to the network and device setup.
+Note that for the browser phone scenario it can be even more critical to conduct the right network tests and to obtain sufficient knowledge and control of your own network and the way your ISP routes traffic.

 We help businesses optimize their networks for voice all the time – it is our daily bread.
 Tackling the requirements for high quality voice head on is in our experience the only way to ensure that a business can operate a high quality call center.
 It is easy enough if you go about the network and device setup and selection in the right way.